JohnSpahr/bipbop/GUIDE.md

 Admittedly, that's not extremely helpful, and chances are that you will be wanting to represent characters above 9 in the ASCII character chart.
 Thankfully, there's a solution for this!
 Below, you'll notice that value 0000 represents the space character.
 This can be used to show the end of one character and as a separator of sorts.
 To better show this, take 0010 0100 0000.
 If you convert this to decimal and then check the bipbop! character chart, you'll get: 2 3 (space) You can simplify this to 23.

+A bit confusing, I know.
+There may even be more ways of representing data in bipbop!
+It's up to you to figure out what other possibilities there are. ;)

 ## How It Works

 ## Character Chart